Universal Tool Calling Protocol (UTCP)

 A modern standard for defining and interacting with tools across protocols

-Universal Tool Calling Protocol (UTCP) Overview
+What is Universal Tool Calling Protocol (UTCP)?
+Complete Overview

 The Universal Tool Calling Protocol (UTCP) is a flexible and scalable standard designed to facilitate interaction with tools across various communication protocols.
 It eliminates the need for wrapper servers by enabling direct communication between agents and tools.
 UTCP is particularly valuable for developers and organizations looking to integrate diverse tools without building and maintaining wrapper infrastructure.
 The protocol leverages existing systems, working with HTTP, WebSockets, CLI, and other protocols while maintaining the tool's native authentication and rate limiting mechanisms.

-Universal Tool Calling Protocol (UTCP) Screenshot
+Universal Tool Calling Protocol (UTCP) Interface & Screenshots

 Universal Tool Calling Protocol (UTCP) Official screenshot of the tool interface

-Universal Tool Calling Protocol (UTCP) Core Features
+What Can Universal Tool Calling Protocol (UTCP) Do?
+Key Features

 Manual Description Format